"It's all in the game."

 They make robberies into larcenies.
 Making rapes disappear.
 You juke the stats, and majors become colonels.

-Brother Mouzone: I trust you didn't lose sleep over it.
+I trust you didn't lose sleep over it.
+Omar:

-D'Angelo: This look like money?
+This look like money?
 Money be green!
 Money feel like money!
+Bodie:

-Bodie: It's got a dead fucking president on it.
+It's got a dead fucking president on it.
+Wallace:

-Nick: Thanks for beiní straight up on this.
+Thanks for beiní straight up on this.
+Proposition Joe:

 No one wins.
 One side just loses more slowly.